 To receive emails with Christian Education reflections at home, contact Cheryl Kelley, the Director of Formation, at email@example.com.
 Some of our resources have licensing restrictions so we are unable to post them publicly.

-An old-fashioned phone tree has been activated on a parish wide level.
-By now every household should have received a call, text, or email check in.
+An old-fashioned phone tree was activated on a parish wide level this past spring.
+Every household should have received a call, text, or email check in.
 Please let your contact person know if there is anything Grace can help you with at this time.
 You may also contact Brenda Morgan with pastoral concerns.

 Cynthia and Stuart are available to you all during these days as well, so feel free to reach out.
 If you text, please include your name in case you are not already in their contact list.